Introduction

 In addition, accounts receivable can also be used to assess a company’s creditworthiness.
 In a survey of small business owners conducted by the Federal Reserve Bank of New York, 39% of respondents cited cash flow issues as a top challenge for their businesses.
 Lenders and investors may look at a company’s accounts receivable balance as an indicator of its ability to generate cash and manage its finances.

 Overall, understanding the role of accounts receivable in accounting is crucial for any business owner or financial decision-maker.
-By properly tracking and managing accounts receivable balances, companies can improve their cash flow, maintain strong relationships with customers, and make better-informed financial decisions.
+By properly tracking and managing accounts receivable balances, companies can improve their cash flow, maintain strong customer relationships, and meet their financial obligations in a timely manner.

 The Accounting Equation: Accounts Receivable on Balance Sheets